dinisvieira/xamarin-intro-worshop/Guide-Mac.md

 > Add any missing references.
 And "fix" the "await".

-> This method is the one responsible to get the meme image. if you look close at it you'll notice it calls our Shared project with the values in the Textbox's and ComboBox and the transforms the returned byte array in an image to display.
+> This method is the one responsible to get the meme image. if you look close at it you'll notice it calls our Shared project with the values in the Textbox's and Spinner and the transforms the returned byte array in an image to display.

 * 6) This should do it!
 Try and run it just like you did on step 2)